Indoqa/logspace/demo.md

 java -jar logspace-hq-webapp-runnable.jar --demo
 ````

-This will start the *logspace HQ* in demo mode using port 4567.<br/>
+This will start the *Logspace HQ* in demo mode using port 4567.<br/>
 You can browse to [http://localhost:4567](http://localhost:4567) to use the frontend.

 Unless you have already collected some *Events* with this mode before, you will not find any data.
-To change this, we will start the *logspace Monitor* in demo mode as well.
+To change this, we will start the *Logspace Monitor* in demo mode as well.

 ## Step 2: The Logspace Monitor